mauriciocoder/quiz/README.md

 - [SpringBoot](https://projects.spring.io/spring-boot/) is used to provide container's boot and MVC support.
 - [Swager](https://swagger.io/) is used for API tooling and REST documentation.
 - [MongoDB](https://www.mongodb.com/) is used for entity persistence.
-- [Exec Maven Plugin](http://www.mojohaus.org/exec-maven-plugin/) is used to provide goals for Java application run.
 - [Jackson](https://github.com/FasterXML/jackson) is used to serialize objects to JSON.